ahhsoftware/SQLPlusSampleApp/README.md

 - Unit Test Project
 - MVC Application
 - Azure Functions
-- Blazor Application (cobined with the included azure functions)
+- Blazor Application (combined with the included azure functions)

 This project is available to all SQL+ .NET subscribers.